 - want to assist with the care of animals

-- can commit to two days of training in June and 11 hours of volunteering per week (two 5.5 hour shifts) from mid June to Labor Day, with a two week vacation
+- can commit to four days of training (two weekday evenings and two weekend full days) in May/ June and 10 hours of volunteering per week (two 5 hour shifts) from mid June to Labor Day, with a two week vacation

 What you'll do